 Globally, cotton is mostly grown in mono-culture, around 2,5% of the total agriculture land is used for cotton farming.
-On top of that the sector annually consumes around 16% of the total insecticides budget, leaving a massive negative impact on the environment, local communities and biodiversity.
+On top of that the sector annually consumes around 16% of the total insecticides and pesticides budget, leaving a massive negative impact on the environment, local communities and biodiversity.

 At HNST we make jeans like all jeans should be made, with a minimal impact on people and planet.

 The product with the lowest impact is the one that already exists, that's why the raw material of our jeans is recycled denim.
 With the use of mechanical recycling we're able to recycle old jeans at the fiber level.